Types of Neck Ligament Injuries

 Cervicocranial Syndrome, Sternoclavicular Sprain, Cervical Instability

 After catching a falling 30lb box, RB experienced right-sided neck and sternoclavicular pain.
 Cervical instability symptoms like tinnitus, difficulty swallowing, heel/toe numbness and migraines developed.
 She received physical therapy & chiropractic with minimal relief.
 Two orthopedic surgeons relayed that surgery would be too dangerous.
 Discouraged, RB sought Regenerative Injection Therapy, but her initial Prolotherapist did not perform a comprehensive treatment.
 Although symptoms decreased for a time, they later returned.
 Doing more research into more comprehensive Prolotherapy techniques, RB decided to try Caring Medical.
 She received comprehensive Prolotherapy and PRP treatment under ultrasound guidance.
 After 3 Comprehensive Prolotherapy treatments with added Platelet Rich Plasma, RB saw a 95% improvement and returned to the activities she enjoyed.

 Not all Prolotherapists are the same.
 Hackett Hemwall Prolotherapy is considered a more comprehensive technique that addresses more than just a couple facet injections.
-Safe and effective, this technique treats also treats all of the posterior ligament and tendon attachments along the neck and base of the skull, as well as the upper cervical C1-C2 vertebrae when performed by cervical specialist Prolotherapists.
+Safe and effective, this technique also treats all of the posterior ligament and tendon attachments along the neck and base of the skull, as well as the upper cervical C1-C2 vertebrae when performed by cervical specialist Prolotherapists.